Dental Implants — Homer Glen, IL

 One of the most significant benefits of dental implants is their longevity.
 With proper maintenance like regular brushing, flossing, and visits to our office, patients can enjoy their dental implants for an entire lifetime.
 While restorations will eventually need replacing, dental implants are made of sturdy titanium that is built to last!

 If you’re ready to get started on this life-changing tooth replacement, don’t hesitate to contact our office today and request an appointment!

 Why Should I Choose Dental Implants?

 Would you believe that one of the biggest advantages of using this technique to restore your smile isn’t cosmetic?
-When a tooth is lost, the surrounding bone and gum tissue will begin to deteriorate with nothing to support.
-By placing and restoring a permanent dental implant (or implants) to mend your row of teeth, the jaw bone and gums are revitalized with purpose once again.
+When a tooth is lost, the surrounding bone and the gum tissue will begin to deteriorate with nothing to support it.
+By placing and restoring a permanent dental implant (or implants) to mend your row of teeth, the jawbone and gums are revitalized with purpose once again.
 Over time, bone density can improve and the gums are renewed.
 Meanwhile, your smile will look realistically beautiful and will function like an unharmed bite!

 Understanding the Cost of Dental Implants

 The cost of dental implants varies from patient to patient; an individual who needs to replace a single tooth will have to pay less than someone who needs full-arch replacement.
 Also, each stage of the treatment process (such as the implant placement surgery and restoration) comes with a separate price.
 When you visit our team for your consultation, we’ll create a personalized estimate for the cost of your treatment.
 We’ll also help you explore financing options.
 Remember that although dental implants may seem expensive, they are a truly worthwhile investment in your oral health and confidence!

 Types Of Dental Implants